 Of course, there is nothing dirty about it and it's a very delicious and comforting dish.
 Other names include rice dressing or chicken and rice.
 It's a bit like a rice casserole.

 Since we love cooking rice in the Instant Pot, it was a no brainer to try making a dirty rice creation in the pressure cooker.
 It was quick and easy and worked well as a one-pot dish.

-There are many versions of dirty rice with the most traditional recipe featuring ground beef and chicken liver.
-We decided to go for more of a crowd-pleaser option and used some lovely, salty bacon instead of chicken livers, which are not to everyone's taste.
+There are many versions of dirty rice with the most traditional recipes featuring ground beef and chicken liver.
+We decided to go for more of a crowd-pleaser option and used some salty bacon instead of chicken livers, which are not to everyone's taste.

 Other usual suspects include the trio of onions, celery and bell peppers (you can use any color you like), aromatic garlic, and Cajun or Creole spice mix (we have provided a DIY blend in the recipe notes).

 As for rice, long-grain white rice such as Jasmine or Basmati will work great in this dish.
 And you will need some common garnished like scallions and parsley or cilantro.

 How To Make Dirty Rice In Instant Pot